g8os/home/docs/farmers/README.md

 To do so, head to http://itsyou.online/ and follow the sign-in procedure.

 #### Create an organization
-A farm is link to an organization on IYO, so after you register yourself, you also need to create an organiztion for your farm.
+A farm links to an organization on IYO, so after you register yourself, you also need to create an organiztion for your farm.

 #### Register as a farmer
 Head to https://capacity.threefoldtoken.com and click on the top right button `Register a farm` to register your farm.
 The form has 3 fields:
 - The name of your farm: this can be anything, the name will be displayed next to your node in the listing of the capacity
-- Organization: the global ID of the organization you created in the previous step.
+- Organization: the global ID of the organization you created in the previous step
-- a TFT wallet address: optionally you can also link a tft wallet address to your farm.
+- a TFT wallet address: optionally you can also link a tft wallet address to your farm

 The result of your registration will be a token.
 Make sure to copy this token and keep it, cause you will need it later in the process of setting up your nodes.

 ### Setup your farm
 Still in development.
-We are planning to also offer farmers with a robot that will manage all the nodes in their farm.
+We are planning to also offer farmers a robot that will manage all the nodes in their farm.
-This robot will be able to turn on/off the nodes so the farm stays as green as possible, easily configure the kernel the node are booting, and many more useful features.
-Stays tuned
+This robot will be able to turn on/off the nodes so the farm stays as green as possible, easily configure the kernel to boot the node, and many more useful features.
+Stay tuned

 ### Configure your nodes
-#### Download the 0-OS kernel for you nodes
+#### Download the 0-OS kernel for your nodes

 Go to https://bootstrap.gig.tech/generate to create the kernel image you need to boot your node.
 The generaor will guide you though the steps.